alanwhite1203/alanwhite1203.github.io/FiCallableBond.md

 For issuers, callable bonds allow them to reduce interest costs at a future date should rate decrease.
 For investors, callable bonds allow them to earn a higher interest rate of return until the bonds are called off.
 If interest rates have declined since the issuer first issues the bond, the issuer is like to call its current bond and reissues it at a lower coupon.
 Callable bonds protect issuers.
 Therefore, a callable bond normally pays investors a higher coupon than a non-callable bond.
 This presentation gives an overview of callable bond and valuation model.

-	Callable Bond Definition
-	A callable bond is a bond in which the issuer has the right to call the bond at specified times (callable dates) from the investor for a specified price (call price).
-	At each callable date that is prior to the bond maturity, the issuer may recall the bond from its investors by returning the investors’ money.
-	The underlying bonds can be fixed rate bonds or floating rate bonds.
-	A callable bond can therefore be considered a vanilla underlying bond with an embedded Bermudan style option that gives the issuer the right to buy the bond back.
-	Comparing to a normal bond, a callable bond is a higher cost to the issuer and an uncertainty to the investors.

-	The Advantage of Callable Bonds
-	For issuers, callable bonds allow them to reduce interest costs at a future date should rate decrease.
-	For investors, callable bonds allow them to earn a higher interest rate of return until the bonds are called off.
-	If interest rates have declined since the issuer first issues the bond, the issuer is like to call its current bond and reissues it at a lower coupon.
-	Callable bonds protect issuers.
-Therefore, a callable bond normally pays investors a higher coupon than a non-callable bond.

-	Callable Bond Payoffs
 	At the bond maturity T, the payoff of a callable bond is given by